msm1089/ipynbname/README.md

 ```
 ## Limitations

-Note that this only reliably works when running a notebook in a browser.
+Note that this only reliably works when running a notebook in a browser or in VS Code.
 So it does not currently work for things like nbconvert or papermill.

-For VS Code there is a [workaround](https://github.com/msm1089/ipynbname/issues/17#issuecomment-1293269863).
+Environments with a jupyter server password set may not work.